am-Leon/Leon-ImageView/README.md

 many features for image view thanks for owner (animated zooming, zooming where it clicks,...) reloading image in case of failure
-Picasso features (place holder,error icon) finger guster swipe to destroy view of images in full screen. loadImages throgth 3 ways (stings,files,Media) load thubmnal view of youtube links and open video link on youtube app. using (media object)
+Picasso features (place holder,error icon) finger gesture swipe to destroy view of images in full screen. loadImages through 3 ways (stings,files,Media) load thumbnail view of youtube links and open video link on youtube app. using (media object)

 In Xml file.